MaterializeInc/materialize/doc/developer/reference/adapter/coord_interface.md

 Note that these concepts are not only exposed by the controller interface, but also at a higher level, to the end-user, in SQL.
 For example, the user may bind the statement `SELECT * FROM t` to the portal `c` by executing the SQL `DECLARE c CURSOR for SELECT * FROM t`, and may later execute this portal using the SQL `FETCH FORWARD ALL FROM c`.
+Alternatively, the user may make that statement into a prepared statement named `ps` by executing `PREPARE ps AS SELECT * FROM t`, and later execute it with `EXECUTE ps`.
+It's important to note that these statements are distinct from the ones they reference;
-It's important to note that these statements are distinct from the ones they reference; for example, the statement `DECLARE c CURSOR for SELECT * FROM t` must itself be prepared, bound to a portal (distinct from the portal `c`), and executed.
+for example, the statement `DECLARE c CURSOR for SELECT * FROM t` must itself be prepared, bound to a portal (distinct from the portal `c`), and executed.

 ## Communication Flow